Chief Executive Officer

 Mathias Müller von Blumencron

-Mathias Müller von Blumencron (CH/D/1960) has been a member of the Advisory Board for Digital Development since October 2013.
-In his capacity as editor-in-chief, he has been responsible for all digital products of Frankfurter Allgemeine Zeitung since October 2013.
+Mathias Müller von Blumencron (CH/D/1960) has been a member of the Advisory Board for Media Technology and Innovation since October 2013.
+He has been editor-in-chief of Tagesspiegel in Berlin since September 2018.
+From 2013 until end 2017 he has been responsible for all digital products of Frankfurter Allgemeine Zeitung in his capacity as editor-in-chief.
 Mathias Müller von Blumencron studied law and business administration at St. Gallen, Hamburg and Kiel.
-After completing his studies as a journalist at HenriNannen-Schule, he initially joined business magazine Das Capital as editor, before going on to work for WirtschaftsWoche.
-In 1992, Mathias Müller von Blumencron joined Der Spiegel magazine, first as editor for the Germany II section, then as correspondent in Washington and New York; from 2000, he was editor-in-chief of Spiegel Online and from 2008 to 2013, co-editor-in-chief of both the print and online editions.
+After completing his studies as a journalist at Henri-Nannen-Schule, he initially joined business magazine Das Capital as editor, before going on to work for WirtschaftsWoche.
+In 1992, Mathias Müller von Blumencron joined Der Spiegel magazine, first as editor for the Germany II section, then as correspondent in Washington and New York; from 2000, he built up Spiegel Online as editor-in-chief to the leading news site in Germany.
+From 2008 to 2013 he has been, co-editor-in-chief of both the print and online editions.